 Brian returned to Meadville to be closer to family and to give something back to the community where he was raised.
-He is currently the Past President of the Board of Directors for Meadville Community Theatre and a volunteer at the Academy Theatre.
+He is currently the Past President of the Board of Directors for Meadville Community Theatre, a member of the Board of Directors for Common Roots, and the volunteer legislative coordinator for the Crawford County chapter of Fair Districts PA.
 Brian believes that John Adams put it best when he said that there is no higher calling for attorneys than “to assist the feeble and friendless, to discountenance the haughty and lawless, to procure the redress to wrongs, [and] the advancement of right.”

 - Pennsylvania, 2008

 - U.S. Supreme Court, 2012

 - U.S. District Court for the Western District of Pennsylvania, 2017

 - Business Purchases & Sales